-- (a) Skippers placing 5 thru 8 in Stage 1 will be paired in accordance with a table to be distributed by the RC. - (b) The results of this Round Robin will be for places fifth thru eight.
+- (a) Skippers placing 5th and 6th in Stage 1 will be paired in accordance with a table to be distributed by the RC. - (b) The first skipper to score at least two (2) points will place fifth in the regatta.
+The other skipper will be place sixth.